Increasing Your FICO Score for Home Buying

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 When you pull your credit report, you'll discover that you actually have three reports.
 Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with each of the bureaus.
+You have a credit score with all three of the bureaus.

 To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.